This post is similar to Overriding equals method in Java. Consider the following Java program:

 - Integer toString() in Java

-- MinguoDate toString() method in Java with Example
+- LinkedTransferQueue toString() method in Java with Examples

-- ZoneOffsetTransition toString() method in Java with Example
+- LinkedBlockingQueue toString() Method in Java with Examples

 - StringJoiner toString() method in Java